-In series 2 episode 9, co-hosts Ann Shafer and Tru Ludwig continue their conversation about early Italian printmaking with a strong focus on the engravings of Andrea Mantegna.
+In s2e9, co-hosts Ann Shafer and Tru Ludwig continue their conversation about early Italian printmaking with a strong focus on the engravings of Andrea Mantegna.
 They also talk about chiaroscuro woodcuts, always keeping the North within eyesight.

 Antonio Pollaiuolo (Italian, c.
 1432-1498).
 Battle of the Ten Nude Men, c.
 1490.
 Engraving.
 Sheet (trimmed within platemark): 384 x 589 mm.
 (15 1/8 x 23 3/16 in.).
 Metropolitan Museum of Art, New York.